 Nearly all agricultural crops respond to increases in the air's CO2 content by displaying enhanced rates of photosynthesis and biomass production.
-In this brief summary, we review the results of some of the studies that have evaluated these effects and the effects of climate-model predicted changes in air temperature and precipitation on peanut (Arachis hypogaea L.) plants.
+In this brief summary, we review the results of some of the studies that have evaluated these effects and the effects of climate-model predicted changes in air temperature, precipitation and ozone pollution on peanut (Arachis hypogaea L.) plants.

 Vegetative biomass, on the other hand, increased by 51% and 54% in the ambient and CO2-enriched air, respectively, as air temperature rose from 32/22 to 40/30°C. A further air temperature increase to 44/34°C, however, caused moderate to slight decreases in vegetative biomass in both the ambient and CO2-enriched air, so that the final biomass increase over the entire temperature range investigated was 27% in ambient air and 53% in CO2-enriched air.
 When going from the lowest temperature ambient CO2 treatment to the highest temperature elevated CO2 treatment, however, there was a whopping 106% increase in vegetative biomass.